Audio/MIDI multitrack recording software

 Note: touchscreen support is available for Windows only.

 The onscreen keyboard can be used with a touchscreen.
-A multi-touch screen lets you play multiple notes simultaneously, and also makes monophonic parts easier to play.
-The number of fingers which can be used simultaneously solely depends on the touchscreen and its driver.
+A multi-touch screen lets you play multiple notes simultaneously and also makes monophonic parts easier to play.
+The number of fingers that can be used simultaneously depends solely on the touchscreen and its driver.

 The Options button provides access to various options:

-• Glide: the Fourths and string instruments support smoothly gliding from one note to the other.
+• Glide: the Fourths and string instruments support smoothly gliding from one note to another.

 • String Bend: the string instruments support string bending.

-• Aftertouch: polyphonic aftertouch messages are sent if you move a finger upwards.
+• Aftertouch: polyphonic aftertouch messages are sent if you move a finger upward.

 • Velocity: the higher your finger touches the screen, the higher the velocity.

 • Use per-note pitch bend: Glide, String Bend and Finger Vibrato generate MIDI pitch bend events.
 This option makes them use MIDI 2.0 per-note pitch bend messages.
-Without this only monophonic parts can be played while Glide or String Bend is enabled, and Finger Vibrato only works while just a single note is playing.
+Without this, only monophonic parts can be played while Glide or String Bend is enabled, and Finger Vibrato works only while a single note is playing.

 The slider on the left can be moved while playing the keyboard.